-Article 2 Temporary deviation from the scheduling of review and discussion due to COVID-19
+Article 2 Temporary deviation from the scheduling of review and discussion due to extenuating circumstances

-By way of derogation from Article 30 b and c, the examiner may organise the review and discussion online.
+By way of derogation from Article 31 b and c, the examiner may organise the review and discussion online.
 Students are not allowed to make recordings or reproduce documents during or after the review or discussion.